 La Résistance de 1814, by Antoine Étex: It honors the French resistance to the Allied armies during the War of the Sixth Coalition.

 La Paix de 1815, by Antoine Étex: It honors the Treaty of Paris, concluded in that year.

-Less important victories are inscribed on the inside walls.
+Less important victories are inscribed on the inside walls of the Parisian monument.
 These walls also document the names of 558 Generals.

 If the name of the General is underlined, it means he died in the battle.

 Top of the arch has names of all major victories during Revolutionary and Napoleonic periods.